Democrats win unified — if narrow — control of Washington on a violent day

 The strategy has allowed several narrow wins in recent decades, but it has also exposed the party’s growing weaknesses in states like Arizona and Georgia, both won by Biden.

 “If Republicans continue to manage their party by simply talking to the base and not trying to expand the circle, they are going to have problems in 2022,” said J.B.
-Poersch, the president of the Senate Majority PAC, which spent about $100 million for Democrats in the senate runoffs.
+Poersch, the president of the Senate Majority PAC, which spent about $100 million for Democrats in the Senate runoffs.
 “The thing about the last two weeks is Republicans were knee deep in the process.
-It was all about navel gazing and taking the temperature of Trump’s emotional state.”
+It was all about navel-gazing and taking the temperature of Trump’s emotional state.”

 Ossoff underscored the point in a statement Wednesday when he declared victory.